Search by Provider Name

 Hours: Monday-Friday 10am-5pm

-LILAC MEADOWS FAMILY SHELTER
+FAMILY VILLAGE SHELTER

 211info manages a waitlist to access family shelters in Multnomah County, in partnership with the Joint Office of Homeless Services (JOHS) and various shelter providers.